lwsjs/local-web-server/README.md

 ## Advanced Usage

-Being modular and extensible, there are many possibilites how to use this tool for more advanced usage.
+Being modular and extensible, there are many possibilites how to use this tool.
+[See the wiki for full documentation and tutorials](https://github.com/lwsjs/local-web-server/wiki).

 ## Install